Gradient-boosting decision tree

 target_test_predicted = tree.predict(data_test)

-Using the term β€œtest” here refers to data that was not used for training.
+Using the term β€œtest” here refers to data not used for training.
 It should not be confused with data coming from a train-test split, as it was generated in equally-spaced intervals for the visual evaluation of the predictions.

 # plot the data